Refinable modeling for unbinned SMEFT analyses: Unbinned likelihood ratio tests

 where

 and $\mathcal{L}_0$ denotes the central value of the auxiliary luminosity measurement.

-The main drawback of the unbinned likelihood ratio test statistic in Eq.~\ref{eq:likelihoodratio-normalized} is the necessity to evaluate the DCR, the inclusive cross-section, and the luminosity parametrically as a function of the model parameters.
-While log-normal (multiplicative) nuisances accurately model the parameter dependence of the luminosity around the central value~\cite{CMS:2021xjt, ATLAS:2022hro} measured in $\mathcal{A}_0$, we also need an estimate of the DCR and the inclusive cross-section.
+The main drawback of the unbinned likelihood ratio test statistic in Eq.~\ref{eq:likelihoodratio-normalized} is the need to evaluate the DCR, inclusive cross-section, and integrated luminosity as functions of the model parameters.
+While log-normal (multiplicative) nuisances effectively model the integrated luminosity dependence around the central value~\cite{CMS:2021xjt, ATLAS:2022hro}, we also require estimates for the DCR and inclusive cross-section.
 Event generators cannot provide these estimates parametrically in terms of model parameters, as they operate in ``forward'' mode through sequential stochastic processes.
 However, for inference, the minimization in Eq.~\ref{eq:test-statistic} requires to evaluate the DCR for externally provided simulated or real events.

-This cannot be achieved parametrically in the model parameters using event generators alone, as they operate in ``forward'' mode, i.e., as a sequence of staged stochastic processes.
-Event generators typically cannot estimate the DCR as a function of an externally provided simulated or real event.
-However, the minimization in Eq.~\ref{eq:test-statistic} must be feasible for inference, necessitating parametric estimates from other sources.
-The simulation-based inference approach aims to provide the required estimates using machine learning surrogates trained on a limited number of simulated samples.
-In the following chapters, we will present techniques to minimize CPU-intensive simulation requirements and demonstrate how simulation-based inference methods can benefit from efficiently generated ``synthetic'' data sets, thereby facilitating the primary inference problem.